yu-lab-vt/AQuA/README.md

 # Updates

+**5/8/2020:**

+This update changes the estimated noise in step 1.
+Previous version estimated the noise before smoothing and used it to detect active regions, which is unreasonable since the detection is based on the smoothed data.
+The current version estimates the noise after smoothing.
+With the accurate estimation, users can feel safe to set the intensity threshold as 2 or 3 instead of adjusting this parameter very hard.

 **2/5/2020:**

 The update solves the problem that AQuA cannot detect event in the first frame and end frame.